jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 a certain number of stolen medical records.
 Regardless, it is a rather counterintuitive finding.

+Figure 82\.
+Misdelivery vs Misconfiguration in Arts and Entertainment industry Error breaches (n\=16\)

 Miscellaneous Errors remain in the top three patterns again this year
 (25%).
 The Misconfiguration error was the most common, representing approximately 15% of the breaches.
 It appears this sector simply traded one problem for another as Misdelivery errors (the most common last year) have dropped considerably.

-Figure 81\.
-Patterns over time in Arts and Entertainment breaches 2022 DBIRIndustries
-57
+2022 DBIR Industries

+56

+Educational Services

+I

+S
+C
+A
+N

+1
+6

+Summary

+Educational Services follows an eerily similar trend to the majority of the other industries; it is experiencing a dramatic increase in Ransomware attacks (over 30% of breaches).
+In addition, this industry needs to protect itself against stolen credentials and phishing attacks potentially exposing the personal information of its employees and students.

+Patterns in years

+5\-year
+difference

+3\-year
+difference

+Difference
+with peers

+Basic Web
+Application Attacks

+No change

+Greater

+Less

+System Intrusion

+Greater

+Greater

+Greater

+Miscellaneous Errors No change

+Less

+Greater

+Alright, class is back in session, put away your NSYNC Trapper Keeper and get out a number two pencil, cause you’re about to get schooled on the breaches and incidents impacting the Educational Services industries.
+System Intrusion, Social Engineering and DoS are the leading causes of incidents and System Intrusion, BWAA and Errors lead the way with regard to breaches.
+Falling along the peak of the grading curve, this industry also has Use of stolen creds and Ransomware as the top two action varieties, which is a very dangerous combination.
+The rumor is stolen creds and ransomware quit school due to recess, because they don’t play around.

 Frequency

+Top patterns

+Threat actors

+Actor motives

+Data
+compromised

+Top IG1
+protective
+Controls

+What is the
+same?

 1,241 incidents, 282
 with confirmed data
 disclosure
-Top patterns

 System Intrusion,
 Basic Web
 Application Attacks
 and Miscellaneous
 Errors represent
 80% of breaches
-Threat actors

 External (75%),
 Internal (25%)
 (breaches)
-Actor motives

 Financial (95%),
 Espionage (5%)
 (breaches)
-Data
-compromised

 Personal (63%),
 Credentials (41%),
 Other (23%), Internal
 (10%) (breaches)
-Top IG1
-protective
-Controls

 Security Awareness
 and Skills Training
 (CSC 14\), Access